-13 9.1 Estimate or update baseline emissions
+9.1 Estimate or update baseline emissions

-- 14 It is a key recommendation to estimate or update baseline emissions using observed values for - 15 parameters that are not affected by the policy and estimated values for parameters that are affected by - 16 the policy.
-The baseline emissions can be estimated following the guidance in Chapter 7.
-Further - 17 guidance on monitoring parameters is provided in Chapter 10.
-The baseline and policy scenarios have - 18 the same GHG assessment boundary. - 19 Where the baseline scenario was determined and baseline emissions estimated in a previous ex-ante - 20 impact assessment, this should be updated by replacing estimated values with observed data (e.g., milk - 21 production or land classification).
+It is a key recommendation to estimate or update baseline emissions using observed values for parameters that are not affected by the policy and estimated values for parameters that are affected by the policy.
+The baseline emissions can be estimated following the guidance in Section 7.2 or 7.3.
+Further guidance on monitoring parameters is provided in Chapter 10.
+The baseline and policy scenarios have the same GHG assessment boundary.

+Where the baseline scenario was determined and baseline emissions estimated in a previous ex-ante impact assessment, this should be updated by replacing estimated values with observed data (e.g., milk production or land classification).